 In terms of availability and coverage, both companies have local agents and cover properties in all 50 states.
 They also offer similar discounts.

 Geico vs. Allstate

 Looking at customer complaints for Geico versus Allstate, the latter has a wider array of discounts like early signing discounts and homebuyer discounts, which Geico does not advertise.
 Another big difference is that Allstate underwrites all of its homeowners insurance policies, while Geico works with a network of partners for this type of insurance.
 Both companies have intuitive websites and apps and serve the 50 states in the United States.

 The Bottom Line

-Geico writes home insurance policies in all 50 states and the District of Columbia.
-Geico does not sell insurance in U.S. Territories.
+Geico home insurance policies are available in all 50 states by partnering with affiliated and non-affiliated insurance carriers.

 Geico doesn’t underwrite its own policies and works with a group of partner companies to provide insurance for its customers.